 Studio Youforia | Ottawa ON

-(Update: Following the closure of the Dalhousie location of Texture Hair Salon, Regan is now co-owner of her own shop.)
+(Update: Following the closure of the Dalhousie location of Texture Hair Salon, Laura is now the owner of her own studio.)

 What drew you to a career in the beauty industry?